 If you’re wondering “Which 321 course should I take?” then you’re in good company.
 Another way of phrasing this question is “Which 321 course should I take first?”
 We get asked this frequently.
 So let’s get into it – and get you to an answer that’s best for your organization!

-Our 321 alumni companies and participants tell us that what’s helpful is focusing on the “pants on fire” pain to guide you to decide whether Sales, Marketing or People (or a path that involves multiple 321 courses) is right for you.
+Our 321 alumni companies and participants tell us that what’s helpful is focusing on the “pants on fire” pain to guide you to decide whether Sales or Marketing (or a path that involves multiple 321 courses) is right for you.

 So, let’s tackle these challenging questions…

 First, ask yourself:

 - How confident am I that I can meet my client/customer acquisition targets for this year?

 - Am I comfortable that I can tell my CEO/Board that the company will meet the revenue goals for the next quarter?
 Year?